-The Regional Context Statement (RCS) Policy (e.g., provides examples of how the OCP is or can be made consistent with the 2040 RGS) These long-term economic objectives are to be implemented, for example: in the City Centre: by designating industrial, office and commercial and institutional areas along the Canada Line, around the Canada Line Stations and around the Oval; outside the City Centre: by designating Industrial areas, for example, (e.g., Mitchell Island, portions of the Riverside Industrial Park, along Bridgeport Road, and along the Knight Street Corridor [e.g., Crestwood]). b) support the development of office space in Urban Centres, through policies such as zoning that reserves land for office uses, density bonus provisions to encourage office development, variable development cost charges, and/or other financial incentives; No FLDAS are designated, at this time.
-The 2041 OCP highly supports office uses in the City Centre, for example, by designating areas (e.g., around the casino and Aberdeen Mall) for non-residential uses such as offices; and encouraging offices around the Canada Line Stations and Oval; providing density bonuses, reduced parking requirements and promoting TOD measures. c) include policies that discourage major commercial and institutional development outside of Urban Centres or Frequent Transit Development Areas; The 2041 OCP discourages such uses (e.g., big box retail, universities, institutional uses), outside the City Centre, for example, by limiting them to certain areas where they are already allowed (e.g., in the 2006 approved West Cambie Alexandra area and the 2010 approved Broadmoor Shopping Centre footprint area, and around certain to be densified shopping centres (e.g., 400M around the Broadmoor, Hamilton, East Cambie, Blundell, Garden City shopping centres), but at lesser densities than the City Centre (e.g., less than 1.5 FAR).
+The Regional Context Statement (RCS) Policy (e.g., provides examples of how the OCP is or can be made consistent with the 2040 RGS) These long-term economic objectives are to be implemented, for example: in the City Centre: by designating industrial, office and commercial and institutional areas along the Canada Line, around the Canada Line Stations and around the Oval; outside the City Centre: by designating Industrial areas, for example, (e.g., Mitchell Island, portions of the Riverside Industrial Park, along Bridgeport Road) and by designating Mixed Employment areas (e.g., portions of the Riverside Industrial Park, along Bridgeport Road, and along the Knight Street Corridor [e.g., Crestwood]).
+No FTDAs are designated, at this time. b) support the development of office space in Urban Centres, through policies such as zoning that reserves land for office uses, density bonus provisions to encourage office development, variable development cost charges, and/or other financial incentives; The 2041 OCP highly supports office uses in the City Centre, for example, by designating areas (e.g., around the casino and Aberdeen Mall) for non-residential uses such as offices; and encouraging offices around the Canada Line Stations and Oval; providing density bonuses, reduced parking requirements and promoting TOD measures. c) include policies that discourage major commercial and institutional development outside of Urban Centres or Frequent Transit Development Areas; The 2041 OCP discourages such uses (e.g., big box retail, universities, institutional uses), outside the City Centre, for example, by limiting them to certain areas where they are already allowed (e.g., in the 2006 approved West Cambie Alexandra area and the 2010 approved Broadmoor Shopping Centre footprint area, and around certain to be densified shopping centres (e.g., 400M around the Broadmoor, Hamilton, East Cambie, Blundell, Garden City shopping centres), but at lesser densities than the City Centre (e.g., less than 1.5 FAR).
 In the majority of Richmond, outside the City Centre, large institutional uses (e.g., assemblies) are discouraged, however they are allowed on a limited basis (e.g., in West Cambie, along the east side of No. 5 Road [Highway To Heaven]).
-This approach balances achieving RGS policies with creating more complete, compact neighbourhoods, promoting TOD, and walkability, and reducing GHG and energy emissions (see Mobility and Access chapter). d) show how the economic development role of Special Employment Areas, post secondary institutions and hospitals are supported through land use and transportation policies.
+This approach balances achieving RGS policies with creating more complete, compact neighbourhoods, promoting TOD, and walkability, and reducing GHG and energy emissions (see Mobility and Access chapter).
+No FTDAs are proposed at this time. d) show how the economic development role of Special Employment Areas, post secondary institutions and hospitals are supported through land use and transportation policies.
 The 2040 RGS in Map 11, titled: "Local Centres, Hospitals and Post Secondary Institutions" currently recognizes the Vancouver International Airport (YVR) as a Special Employment Area, and the Richmond Hospital and post secondary institutions (e.g., Kwantlen Polytechnic University, Trinity Western University) in the City Centre, and Port Metro Vancouver as long as its needs are met in the urban footprint.
-The 2041 OCP supports such uses (see Resilient Economy; Mobility and Accessibility chapters), for example: designating the Hospital and Post Secondary uses as institutional or other appropriate designation to protect and enhance them.
-Re Land Use: For example, designating YVR as Airport (Industrial) and integrating YVR and City land use plans; designating the Hospital and Post Secondary uses as institutional or other appropriate designation to protect and enhance them.
+The 2041 OCP supports such uses (see Resilient Economy; Mobility and Accessibility chapters), for example: Re Land Use: for example, designating YVR as Airport (Industrial) and integrating YVR and City land use plans; designating the Hospital and Post Secondary uses as institutional or other appropriate designation to protect and enhance them.
 Re Transportation: by encouraging efficient transit services to and from them (see Resilient Economy; and Mobility and Access chapters) Note: With such stakeholders, the City has strong ongoing, mutually beneficial partnerships.